mike99mac/minimy-mike99mac/README.md

 I tried OVOS/Neon, but was not able to get it going after a couple weeks in early 2023.
 I still haven't given up on that platform.
 There is no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire, but it wasn't well received.
-Thankfully, Ken Smith put it up on github, I forked the code and here we are.
+Thankfully, Ken Smith put it on github, I forked the code, and here we are.
 Ken has been a great help in answering my many questions - Thanks Dude!
 This is just a continuation of *giving back to the community* by standing on the shoulders of so many thousands of others.

 One of my mantras is *Less is more*, so I liked minimy as it is a MINI-MYcroft.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```